MindRx/MindRx/packages/sdk/README.md

 ---

-Run AI agents in altered cognitive states.
-Select a profile, and the agent's reasoning, tone, and associations shift accordingly.
+Dose your AI with cognitive states.
+Feed it Ketamine, Cannabis, or Ayahuasca and watch its mind bend.
+New associations form.
+Inhibitions drop.
+Creativity unlocks.

 <br>